dselivanov/text2vec/cran-comments.md

 * checking installed package size ...
 NOTE.
     - Data was not touched since previous release.
 Vignettes were improved, but have same size as in previous release.
-* checking for GNU extensions in Makefiles ...
-NOTE
-    - GNU make needed for RcppParallel